graffiti-garden/solid-oidc-session-manager/README.md

 In the browser, when an application calls `graffiti.login()`, a dialog opens up that allows the user to log in either locally (for demoing/testing) or with a Solid OIDC provider.
-The `actor` IDs produced from Solid login are webIds that start with `http`, while `actor` IDs produced from local login will not.
+The `actor` IDs produced from Solid login are webId URLs that start with `http`, while `actor` IDs produced from local login will not start with `http`.

-In node.js it currently just returns an instance of the [`GraffitiLocalSessionManager`](https://github.com/graffiti-garden/implementation-local/blob/main/src/session-manager.ts), but at some point it will be extended to use [@inrupt/solid-client-authn-node](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate-nodejs-web-server/).
+The node.js interface is not currently implemented and just returns an instance of [`GraffitiLocalSessionManager`](https://github.com/graffiti-garden/implementation-local/blob/main/src/session-manager.ts), but at some point it will be extended to use [@inrupt/solid-client-authn-node](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate-nodejs-web-server/).